-This is a very instructive game won by Maroczy.
+This is a very instructive game that Maroczy won.
 The endgame in the diagram above is not easy to defend at all.
 White is tied up to the defense of the e5 pawn and has no possibility of creating active play since there is no material left and black doesn’t have any weaknesses.
-It was not only the endgame that was played at a high level by Maroczy; in the middlegame he managed to cool off white’s intentions of an attack, showing exactly what one should do when playing these positions.
+It was not only the endgame that Maroczy played at a high level; in the middlegame he managed to cool off white’s intentions of an attack, showing exactly what one should do when playing these positions.
 See the details here:

 Heberla,B – Vallejo,F Bundesliga 2016

-This is a fresh example that shows the difficulties white has when playing this pawn structure with reduced material on the board.
+This shows the difficulties white has when playing this pawn structure with reduced material on the board.
 Basically, white remains passive while black keeps improving his position step by step and imposing small threats.
 As you might have noticed by now, one of the drawbacks of a pawn on e5 is that white has no control over the squares d5 and f5, so black can use them for his pieces.

 Kohlweyer,B – Delchev,A Llucmajor 2014

-It is instructive to see how Delchev achieved this by playing g5-h5 and g4.
-Black’s play can be improved in certain moments, but the plan executed by Delchev is in general correct.
+It is instructive to see how Delchev achieved this.
+He just played g5-h5 and g4.
+Black could have improved in certain moments, but, in general, Delchev executed the plan correctly.
 See the full game here:

 We hope you have enjoyed this article learned how to play these positions.
 So, the next time your opponent offers you a draw in this type of endgame because it seems equal, refuse confidently and go on to win it!
 Thank you for reading!